stateless-group/stateless-group.github.io/index.md

 ## Contact us
 We can help you succeed.

-Just send a hello to [team@stateless.group](mailto:team@stateless.group) and we'll pick it up from there.
+Send a quick hello to [team@stateless.group](mailto:team@stateless.group) and we'll arrange a brief intro call.

 ## Stay in the loop